katajakasa/SDL_kitchensink/README.md

 * Seeking forwards and backwards
 * Bitmap & libass subtitle support.
 No text (srt, sub) support yet.

+Note!
+Master branch is for the development of v1.0.0 series. v0 can be found in the rel-kitchensink-0 branch. v0 is no longer in active development and only bug- and security-fixes are accepted.

 ## 1. Library requirements

 Build requirements: